The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

-\begin{itemize} \item Search: A search operation will be routed to the corresponding NUMA node, and then will perform search in the usual way.
-However, comparisons are faster with the help of SIMD operations (since both PI and PSL use array nodes). \item Insert: An insert operation will be routed to the corresponding NUMA node.
-Next, the node is only inserted in the data layer with its height attribute determined using Algorithm ~\ref{alg:random-level}.
-After the number of inserts exceeds a particular threshold, the background thread will propagate changes to the index layers. \item Delete: A delete operation will be routed to the corresponding NUMA node, and will only mark the node as deleted.
-After the number of logically deleted nodes exceeds a threshold, the background thread will delete the marked node in the data layer, and propagate the changes into the index layers. \item Range Search: If the range overlaps multiple NUMA nodes, it is split into different disjoint sub-queries (start point, end point) for the corresponding NUMA nodes, and each subquery is run there.
-Then results are recombined later. \item Reconstruction: After the number of updates and deletes exceeds a threshold, the index layers are discarded.
-First, all logically deleted nodes are removed from the data layer.
-Then, each NUMA node shares its data layer with all the other NUMA nodes.
-After sharing, each NUMA node will reconstruct the index layer using the height attribute of each item in its data layer. \item Self-adjusted threading: It is not always the case that the skiplist operations are uniformly spread among the NUMA nodes.
-Some NUMA nodes can have more queries routed to them.
-In this case, PI uses self-adjusted threading by spawning threads proportional to the number of queries it has.
-In the scenario that the number of threads uses all the hardware threads, then the NUMA node will offload some skiplist operations to a remote NUMA node. \end{itemize} Similar to the Cache Sensitive Skiplist, a designated background thread is dedicated to reconstructing the index layer of the skiplist.
+{\bf The \underline{P}arallel In-memory Skiplist-based \underline{I}ndex (PI) and the \underline{P}arallel In-memory \underline{S}kip \underline{L}ist (PSL)~\cite{xie2016pi,xie2017parallelizing}. } PI and PSL partition the data layer into disjoint key ranges, and assign each key range to a NUMA node along with the corresponding index layers.
+Each node is an array that allows cache locality and enables use of Single Instruction, Multiple Data (SIMD) instructions to speed up comparisons during search.
+Queries are batch-processed.
+Incoming queries are grouped into batches sorted by key.
+After a batch is formed, each query in the batch is routed to the NUMA node that operates over the query's key.
+PI and PSL support lock-free concurrency.
+A background thread reconstructs the index layers when the number of deletes and updates reaches a threshold.
+Search is routed to the corresponding NUMA node before the in-NUMA search.
+Insert is routed to the corresponding NUMA node and is inserted into its skiplist.
+When the number of inserts exceeds some threshold, the background thread propagates changes to the index layers.
+Delete is routed to the corresponding NUMA node, and the data item is marked deleted.
+When the number of logically deleted items exceeds a threshold, the background thread deletes the marked items in the data layer, and propagates the changes to the index layers.
+If the range of the search covers multiple NUMA nodes, the query is split into disjoint sub-queries for the corresponding NUMA nodes and the results are combined later.
+When the number of updates and deletes exceeds a threshold, the index layers are reconstructed.
+If data access is skewed, PI uses self-adjusted threading by spawning threads proportional to the number of queries that the NUMA node has.
+When the number of threads uses all hardware threads, the NUMA node offloads some operations to other NUMA nodes.
+PSL is compared with three in-memory tree indexes; Masstree~\cite{mao2012mass}, FAST~\cite{kim2010fast} and ART~\cite{leis2013adaptive}.
+PSL shows the highest insert and point read performance, and good scalability similar to FAST~\cite{xie2017parallelizing}.